HidDen1/Pokemon-Program/README.md

 ####Evolution
 two new variables to determine when to evolve (the level it happens at and the pokemon to turn into) -Letting pat take care of the actual process
+####Items
+TODO: Differentiate all items and create continuous item functioning